dedycloud/flutter_crashlytics/README.md

 # flutter_x_crashlytics

-This is a demo app and containing some simple `scenario for crash reporting using Crashlytics tool by Firebase.`
+This is a demo app and containing some `simple scenario for crash reporting using Crashlytics tool by Firebase.`

 ## Crash
-`crash` adalah satu keadaan di mana sebuah komputer atau program, baik aplikasi atau bagian dari suatu sistem operasi berhenti berfungsi, umumnya akan menutup atau keluar setelah menghadapi kesalahan.
+`Crash` is a state where a software --an application software or operating system-- is not properly running.
+In some cases, Craah can leads applications to close forcefully.

 Ketika Mobile apps sudah dirilis ke publik dan masih memiliki suatu bug atau issue yang menyebabkan Mobile apps tersebut crash dapat menyebabkan pengguna meng-uninstal atau bahkan menulis review negatif pada App Store atau mungkin akan mempostingnya di sosial media.

 ## Crashlytics
-Firebase `Crashlytics` merupakan solusi pelaporan yang ringan dan dapat bekerja untuk membantu pelacakan crash dengan jelas dan dapat ditindaklanjuti dari masalah aplikasi, dengan solusi pelaporan yang andal untuk Android dan iOS.
-Selain membantu pelacakan crash, Firebase Crashlytics dapat membantu memprioritaskan serta memperbaiki masalah stabilitas yang mengurangi kualitas Mobile apps.
-Dengan menggunakan Firebase Crashlytics dapat menghemat waktu dan effort Pemecahan masalah dengan mengelompokkan error secara cerdas dan menunjukkan keadaan yang menyebabkannya.
-Masalah dikelompokkan berdasarkan method dan line exception yang dibuat, dengan peringatan bahwa itu adalah akar penyebab dari sebuah exception.
+Firebase `Crashlytics` Firebase Crashlytics helps you track, prioritize, and fix stability issues that erode app quality, in realtime.
+Spend less time triaging and troubleshooting crashes and more time building app features that delight users.
+Crash are grouped by method and line exception, with some warnings which tell us where is the root cause from an exception.

 ## Getting Started